CodingDango/alien-blogs/README.md

 # Shit I Should Do

+## Large things below

 ## Header

-Implement the search pop up on desktop mode.
+- Implement the search pop up on desktop mode.

 ## Refine the footer subscribe